7savochkin/layout_canada/README.md

 # layout_canada
-Layout for Canada project in RocketJump IT
+Layout for Canada project in Epromodigital